 Pixel Width = 300 DPI x 10 inches

 Again the same formula can be used for pixel Height as well.

 So now you know what each variable is and how they relate to one another.
-The biggest hurdle I suspect is how they relate to one anotehr visually, but that will have to wait for my DPF document.
+The biggest hurdle I suspect is how they relate to one another visually, but that will have to wait for my PDF document.

 Hopefully this helps some of you and does not confuse you even more.
-Even if you do not fully understand the why yet, you will at least have the formulas so you know how.
+Even if you do not fully understand the why yet, you will at least have the formulas so you are know-how.

 Vrender Company 2016.